India Gate: Subhas Chandra Bose statue

 On 21 January 2022, Prime Minister Narendra Modi announced that a statue of Subhas Chandra Bose would be installed in the canopy at India Gate.
 The announcement came two days before the 125th anniversary of his birth.
 A 28 feet high and 6 feet wide 3D holographic statue of Bose was inaugurated at the site on 23 January 2022, celebrated as Parakram Diwas (Courage Day).
 On this occasion, an award in the name of Bose was instituted for the exemplary work in disaster management.
-On 8 September 2022, Prime Minister Narendra Modi inaugurated the newly-made statue of Netaji Subhas Chandra Bose near the India Gate.
+On 8 September 2022, Prime Minister Modi inaugurated the newly made statue of Bose near the India Gate.

 Amar Jawan Jyoti

 Amar Jawan Jyoti, or the flame of the immortal soldier, is a structure consisting of black marble plinth, with reversed rifle, capped by war helmet, bound by four urns, each with the permanent light (jyoti) from compressed natural gas flames, erected under the India gate to commemorate Indian soldiers martyred in the war of the liberation of Bangladesh in December 1971.
 It was inaugurated by the then Prime Minister Indira Gandhi on 26 January 1972, the twenty-third Indian Republic Day.

 Since the installation of the Amar Jawan Jyoti, it has served as India's tomb of the unknown soldier.
 It is staffed around the clock by the Indian armed forces.
 Wreaths are placed at the Amar Jawan Jyoti every Republic Day, Vijay Diwas, and Infantry Day by the Prime Minister and the Chiefs of the Armed Forces.

 On 21 January 2022 the Amar Jawan Jyoti at India Gate was merged with the Amar Jawan Jyoti at the National War Memorial.